 Running Docker Builds#

-Most of our Linux based Continuous Integration tasks are decoupled from public CI services using Docker and docker-compose.
+Most of our Linux based Continuous Integration tasks are decoupled from public CI services using Docker and Docker Compose.
 Keeping the CI configuration minimal makes local reproducibility possible.

 Usage#

-There are multiple ways to execute the docker based builds.
+There are multiple ways to execute the Docker based builds.
 The recommended way is to use the Archery tool:

 Examples#